jmwohl/Openframe-JSClientDocs/source/index.md

   (:require [rodeo.core :refer :all]))

-;; You can set the API key in the GEOCODIO_API_KEY environment variable
+;; You can set the API key in the GEOCODIO_API_KEY environment variable ;; or with each request using the :api_key parameter
 ```

 All requests require an API key.
 You can [register here](https://dash.geocod.io) to get your own API key.